Nothing lasts forever, and brake rotors are no exception.

-After all brake rotors face a lot of abuse every time you press the brakes.
+After all, brake rotors are subject to a lot of abuse every time you apply the brake.

-The time it takes for them to wear out completely depends on a number of factors: how easily the rotors cool themselves, the way you apply the brakes, the quality of the brake pads and their exposure to pollutants such as dust.
+How long it takes to wear them out depends on several factors: how easily the rotors cool down, how you apply the brakes, the quality of the brake pads and their exposure to pollutants such as dust.

-However, among the factors mentioned above, brake pads hold the most significant as they come in direct contact with the rotors every time you depress the brakes.
-That’s why you should avoid buying brake pads that have a high percentage of metal in them.
+Of the above factors, however, the brake pads are the most important, as they come into direct contact with the rotors each time the brakes are applied.
+Therefore, you should avoid buying brake pads that contain a high proportion of metal.

-Your best bet is to go for low-friction materials such as ceramic.
+It is best to choose low-friction materials such as ceramics.

-Things to consider before replacing or resurface the rotors
+Things to consider before replacing or resurfacing the rotors

-Before we go on to clarify the rotor resurfacing and replacement argument.
-We need to talk about the characteristics of a good quality rotor.
+Before we move on to consider the argument of whether to resurface or replace the rotors, we need to talk about the characteristics of a high quality rotor.

-Manufacturers were very considerate of rotor quality earlier and as such, they gave out rotors that could last at least two brake pad replacements.
-However, the modern race to reduce vehicle weight and the cost have made brake rotors its victim.
-Manufacturers are now making thin rotors that wear out quickly.
-In some cases, brake rotors even wear out before brake pads.
+The manufacturers used to be very considerate of the quality of the rotors, and as such, they issued rotors that could outlast at least two sets of brake pads.
+However, the modern race to reduce vehicle weight and costs has made brake discs a victim.
+Manufacturers now produce thin rotors that wear out quickly.
+In some cases, the brake discs even wear out before the brake pads.

-To counter this issue a minimum thickness specification is provided on the rotors.
+In order to counteract this problem, a minimum thickness indication is provided on the rotors.
 This specification is necessary to ensure safe braking.
-If the rotor has worn out to an extent that it doesn’t meet the minimum thickness requirements then it should be replaced.
-Otherwise, the brake rotor can be resurfaced and used again.
+If the rotor is worn to such an extent that it no longer meets the minimum thickness specification, it should be replaced.
+Otherwise, the brake rotor can be recoated and reused.

 Uneven Rotor Wear

-Another big issue concerning brake rotors is uneven rotor wear.
-Uneven wear can happen as a result of aggressive driving.
-One side of the rotor can wear out more than the other and cause problems when you brake.
+Another major problem with brake rotors is uneven rotor wear.
+Uneven wear can occur as a result of aggressive driving behavior.
+One side of the rotor can wear out more than the other and cause problems when braking.

-In general, a rotor that has less than 0.002 inches of wobbling sideways is in good condition.
-This issue can be solved by resurfacing the brake rotors.
-IF the problem still exists then you can go for a replacement.
+In general, a rotor that has less than 0.002 inches of lateral wobble is in good condition.
+This problem can be solved by re-surfacing the brake rotors.
+If the problem still persists, you may decide to replace them.

-Corrosion is your car’s sworn enemy.
-It is especially bad for rotors since they are an integral part of your car.
+Corrosion is the arch-enemy of your car.
+It is particularly bad for rotors, as they are an integral part of your car.
 Corrosion and rust can affect your car if you do not drive it for a long time.
-Brake rotors are the most prone to that damage since they are exposed to moisture and dust.
+Brake discs are most susceptible to this damage because they are exposed to moisture and dust.

-You can feel the effects of rust when you first drive your car after a week or so.
-It is bad because it debilitates rotors over time, and you can hear screeching noises when you drive your vehicle the first time after a long time.
-The brake pads do remove rust from the rotors eventually but for a certain amount of time, your braking power is reduced.
+You can feel the effects of rust when you drive your car after about a week or so of not having driven it.
+It is bad because it weakens the rotors over time, and you can hear squeaking noises when you drive your car for the first time in a long time.
+The brake pads will eventually remove rust from the rotors, but for a while, your braking power will be reduced.

-Brakes heat up if you apply them frequently during your drive.
-If they are used continuously, they lose their ability to brake effectively.
-This heat is caused by friction and friction is not your car’s best friend.
-The friction that is generated when the brake pad presses against the rotor needs to be dissipated efficiently for the brakes to work.
+Brakes heat up if you apply them frequently while driving.
+If they are applied continuously, they lose their ability to brake effectively.
+This heat is caused by friction, and friction is not your car’s best friend.
+The friction that occurs when the brake pad presses against the rotor must be dissipated efficiently for the brakes to work.

-This dissipation is carried out via small slits at the back of the rotor, also known as cooling fins.
+This dissipation takes place through small slots on the back of the rotor, also known as cooling fins.

-However, these vents cannot disseminate too much heat.
-If they fail to do so, your rotors can melt and your brakes can fail completely.
-Overheating in the rotors is caused by aggressive driving, going downhill and pulling heavy loads.
+However, these openings cannot dissipate too much heat.
+If they do not disseminate enough, your rotors may melt and your brakes may fail completely.
+Overheating in the rotors is caused by aggressive driving, downhill driving, and pulling heavy loads.

-You need to properly inspect your brake rotors every time you get your brake pads changed.
-The rotors should be measured to see if they meet the minimum thickness requirements and if they possess a sufficient amount of metal to ensure proper braking.
+You must inspect your brake discs properly each time you change the brake pads.
+The rotors should be measured to determine if they meet the minimum thickness requirements and if they contain a sufficient amount of metal to ensure proper braking.

-If the rotor does not meet the thickness specifications, it should be replaced with a new one.
-Otherwise, if the rotors have any kind of cracks, or uneven wear or rust you can always have it resurfaced for cheap and get your brake rotors as good as new.
+If the rotor does not meet the thickness requirements, it should be replaced with a new rotor.
+Otherwise, if the rotors show any cracks, uneven wear or rust, you can always have them recoated at a reasonable cost and keep your brake rotors as good as new.

 Resurfacing Brake Rotors

-Brake rotors can be resurfaced if they have any slight irregularity.
-However, resurfacing is not recommended in most cases as it can make your car’s brakes noisy.
-If you resurface a rotor you are essentially removing a layer of metal.
-This eventually makes the rotor so thin that it is not fit due to safety reasons.
-Hence, rotors should not be resurfaced every time you go to get your brake pads changed.
+Brake rotors can be resurfaced in case of slight irregularities.
+In most cases, however, it is not recommended to renew the lining, as this can make the brakes of your car noisy.
+When you re-coat a rotor, you are essentially removing a layer of metal.
+This eventually makes the rotor so thin that it is no longer fit for driving due to safety reasons.
+Therefore, rotors should not be recoated every time you have your brake pads changed.

-It should also be kept in mind that not resurfacing the brake rotors when needed can lead to unnecessary high brake pad wear and tear.
-The uneven surface of the brake rotor can reduce brake pad life and increase your maintenance costs.
+You should also remember that not resurfacing the brake discs when necessary can lead to unnecessarily high wear of the brake pads.
+The uneven surface of the brake rotor can shorten the life of the brake pads and increase your maintenance costs.

-Resurfacing is not very expensive though.
-Many mechanics charge only $20-$30 per rotor to resurface them.
-However, you could expect a higher price depending on the damage you have on your rotor.
+However, resurfacing the brake pads is not very expensive.
+Many mechanics only charge $20-$30 per rotor to recoat them.
+However, you can expect a higher price depending on the damage to your rotor.

 Replacing Brake Rotors

 The availability of OEM parts has made it easier for the average car owner to replace car parts without spending too much money.
-In some cases, replacing a brake rotor is cheaper than getting it resurfaced, especially if you are a DIY mechanic.
-Resurfacing at home can cost you a lot of money, so you are better off making a replacement rather than resurfacing.
+In some cases, it is cheaper to replace a brake rotor than to have it recoated, especially if you are a DIY mechanic.
+Renewing the surface at home can cost you a lot of money, so it is better to have a replacement than to have the surface recoated.

-To your good luck, new rotors are very easy to install.
-There is no need to prep them for the installation as they are already perfectly finished.
-All you need to do is remove your old rotor and install the new one and you are good to go.
+Fortunately for you, new rotors are very easy to install.
+It is not necessary to prepare them for installation, as they are already perfectly finished.
+All you have to do is remove your old rotor and install the new one, and you are ready to go.

-It should be helpful to keep in mind that the cost of replacement will differ depending on your car’s make and model.
-A genuine brake rotor in an average daily sedan can cost $140 or more.
-Whereas, a genuine rotor for a luxury vehicle could cost you more than $300.
+You should keep in mind that the cost of replacement varies depending on the make and model of your car.
+A genuine brake rotor on your average sedan can cost $140 or more.
+In contrast, a genuine rotor for a luxury car can cost more than $300.

-In essence, it is up to you what you prefer.
-If the resurfacing is more cost-effective for you, then go for it.
-Otherwise, always look for a replacement after you have resurfaced the brake rotors twice.
+Essentially, it’s up to you what you prefer.
+If replacing the pad is more cost effective for you, then go for it.
+Otherwise, always look for a replacement after refreshing the brake discs twice.